Swift Usage

 value.

 In general, we recommend using global signals.
-But if have custom signals that are specific to a certain flow, you can provide them as a parameter when getting your context
+But if you have custom signals that are specific to a certain flow, you can provide them as a parameter when getting your context

 object: